 Brilliant book for the general interest on how to effectively drop fat and keep it off.
 If you can’t tell, I’m a big fan of Layne’s work.

 An in-depth look at all things squat related.
 Aaron Horschig is a physical therapist, strength & conditioning coach, speaker and writer.
 He knows his stuff.

-Books I recommend for Training: Strength and Hypertrophy
+Books I recommend for Training: Strength, Hypertrophy & Nutrition

 An easy read explaining plyometrics and power in simplest form.
 Illustrated with exercises and examples to make your own plan.
 This book is slightly outdated.